Good Bull Fund

 - Not 30 days past due on any financial obligation to the university

-- Receiving organization or committee must acknowledge support from the Good Bull Fund in marketing and promotional materials.
+- Receiving organization must acknowledge support from the Good Bull Fund in marketing and promotional materials.

 If the activity is an event or program: